aridepai17/PYTHON-PRO-BOOTCAMP/README.md

 ## Introduction

-This repository contains a series of tutorials and code examples that cover the fundamental concepts of Python.
-Whether you're a beginner looking to get started or an experienced developer wanting to brush up on your skills, you'll find valuable resources here.
+This repository contains a series of tutorials and code examples that cover the fundamental concepts of Python along with building important projects for the purpose of completing this bootcamp as a professional Python programmer.

 ## Prerequisites